-Whether you’re an HR professional and are running a small business, it’s wise to keep your ear to the ground and adapt your business strategies as needed when new HR trends fire up.
+Whether you’re an HR professional or the owner of a small business, it’s wise to keep your ear to the ground and adapt your business strategies as needed when new HR trends fire up.

 Want to Easily Blend in With the New HR Trends?